IBM/vision-tools/edge/docs/installation/inception_internals.md

 ### Development Mode
 Setting `DEVMODE=true` in the `<install root>/volume/run/var/config/vision-edge.properties` will start the vision-edge-controller container in development mode.
 When started in this mode:
+- By default the UI will not allow deployment of models locally on systems with no GPU.
+In Development mode, models can be deployed locally when the system has no GPU.
+  >**Note** The DLE container must be started in CPU Mode to deploy models with no GPU.
 - Swagger documentation for the controller's REST API is enabled at https://`<host name>`/swagger/index.html
 - Additional configuration info is displayed in the controller logs (DEBUG logging level must also be enabled).
 Since the controller gets configuration information from (in order of decreasing precedence):
   - environment variables set in the docker run command for the controller in the startedge.sh script